Is Bosnia Safe to Visit in 2026? An Honest Guide

-Yes, Bosnia is safe for tourists: low violent crime, welcoming people.
+Yes, Bosnia is safe for tourists in 2026: low violent crime, warm welcome.
 The one real caveat is rural landmines - stay on paved roads and marked trails.

 This guide reflects UK and US government advice and BHMAC demining figures as of July 2026.
 Safety information changes, and this is background rather than official travel advice - check the live government pages linked below before you travel, and follow local signs and instructions on the ground.